|

 Overstrand and Mundesley.

-When Clement Scott first visited the area he was unable
+When Clement Scott first visited the area in 1883 he was unable

 to find accommodation in Cromer and subsequently walked out